 In FY 2024, OVW has four programmatic priorities.
 The priorities identified below are applicable to this program.
-Applicants are strongly encouraged, but not required, to address one or more priority areas.
+Applicants are strongly encouraged, but not required, to address at least one priority area.
 Applicants that state that they are addressing a priority area and meet the criteria for that priority area will be given special consideration:

-1. Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors from historically marginalized and underserved communities, particularly those facing disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety.
+Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors from historically marginalized and underserved communities, particularly those facing disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety.